Home flea remedies - the natural way to stop fleas invading your home and outside surrounds

 Citronella, Lavender and Lemon grass oils are part of the "essential oils" family and all can be used in a highly diluted form as an effective flea repellant spray.
 The suggested dilution is one drop of oil to 25 mls of water.

-The sprays will also have a calming and soothing effect on your pets, which is an excellent way of getting them to settle and relax after being traumatised by flea bites.
+Again if you are not able to find the ingredients local to make a spray, you can always buy a bottle online.
+Just Relax Spray will also have a calming and soothing effect on your pets, which is an excellent way of getting them to settle after being traumatised by flea bites.

 Rosie my Maltese/Shih Tzu cross is a very emotional little dog and I have had great success calming her down by using an essential oils collar medallion which I clip to her collar.
-I rescued Rosie and her litter sister Molly over three years ago.
+This covers all situations that are likely to trigger off an emotional response from her, from thunder, cars backfiring, the garbage truck, fireworks and so on.
+I rescued Rosie along with her litter sister Molly over three years ago.
 Rosie still remembers her past and Molly has forgotten.

 Eucalyptus leaves work particularly well at keeping fleas away.
 Most health stores sell them, or alternatively you could try buying online.